JRCSTU/CO2MPAS-TA/doc/glossary.rst

 Glossary
 ========
-this page shows a list terms used in the input file.
+this page lists and explains the terms used in the input file.

 DICE
 ----